Zeta integrals, Schwartz spaces and local functional equations: Doubling zeta integrals

 \begin{proposition} The space $\Schw$ admits a natural structure of algebraic topological vector space.
-Assume Conjecture \ref{conj:X_P-bdd}, then $\Schw$ satisfies Axiom \ref{axiom:zeta}. \end{proposition} \begin{proof} For every $Q$, the space $C^\infty_c(X_Q)$ is algebraic with a continuous $G^\Box(F)$-action.
+It satisfies Axiom \ref{axiom:zeta}. \end{proposition} \begin{proof} For every $Q$, the space $C^\infty_c(X_Q)$ is algebraic with a continuous $G^\Box(F)$-action.
 Since $\Schw$ is expressed as a finite $\varinjlim$ of those spaces in \eqref{eqn:Schw-BK}, $\Schw$ is algebraic as well.
 The required topological properties of $\Schw$ follows from Lemma \ref{prop:algebraic-nuclear}, and it is a continuous $G^\Box(F)$-representation.